C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

   That said, we guess (without evidence) that not much memory is used in this way, and hence that the runtime/code-size cost of requiring zero-initialisation would be small.
 Although that might reduce error-detection opportunities, e.g. if this is allowed by special-casing some set-bit operations.

-- Some polymorphic bytewise operations on structs should be supported e.g. serialisation, encryption, hashing, and (library or user) implementations of memcpy.
-These necessarily will read and write any padding bytes in the struct layout, and it's desirable for them to be deterministic - or, at least, for it to be possible for the programmer to make them deterministic.
+- Some polymorphic bytewise operations on structs should be supported e.g. (library or user) implementations of `memcpy` and `memcmp`, serialisation, encryption, and hashing.
+These necessarily will read and write any uninitialised members and padding bytes in the struct layout, and there should be some way for the programmer to make them well-defined and deterministic.

 - Closely related to that, for struct copies and for those polymorphic bytewise operations, there should be some way (either always on by default, or enabled by some compiler option or annotation, or some specific programming idiom) for the user to ensure they have results that cannot leak potentially-security-relevant information.